babarener/CleaningDataProject/README.md

 ## Files Included

-- `run_analysis.R`: R script that performs all data cleaning and transformation.
+- `run_analysis.R`: R script to download, clean, summarize, and reshape the dataset.
-- `tidy_data.txt`: Final tidy dataset with the average of each selected variable for each activity and subject.
+- `tidy_data.txt`: Final tidy dataset in long format (one row per subject, activity, and feature).
-- `CodeBook.md`: Detailed descriptions of the variables and transformations.
+- `CodeBook.md`: Description of the variables, source data, and data processing steps.
 - `README.md`: Explanation of the project, script functionality, and file structure.

 ## How to Run